Hielkio/voidGrid/README.md

 # voidGrid

-A responsive masonry-style grid portfolio layout with lightbox functionality, built using HTML, CSS (Tailwind), and JavaScript with GSAP animations.
+A responsive masonry-style grid voidgrid layout with lightbox functionality, built using HTML, CSS (Tailwind), and JavaScript with GSAP animations.

 ## 🚀 Development Status